 Analyzing AstraZeneca's Unusual Options Activity

-Shares of AstraZeneca (NASDAQ:AZN) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $57.32.
+On Friday, shares of AstraZeneca (NASDAQ:AZN) saw unusual options activity.
+After the option alert, the stock price moved up to $58.23.

 - Sentiment: BULLISH